Kotlin/kotlin-by-example/examples/02_control_flow/02_Loops.md

 </div>

-1. Looping through each cake in the list.
+1. Loops through each cake in the list.

 ### `while` and `do-while`